Tactile Learning Activity: Unique Hands-On Ideas

 Tactile discrimination games, such as Guidecraft’s 3D Feel and Find, include reaching into a cinched bag to remove a complex shape that matches an outline.
 There are also other games that include matching various textures of objects.

-You can modify your existing games to add the challenge of tactile discrimination: puzzle pieces, shape sorters or games such as Perfection.
+You can modify your existing games to incorporate this unique learning style.
+Place the small pieces of any game in your feely container to add the challenge of tactile discrimination: puzzle pieces, shape sorters or games such as Perfection.

 Additionally, household items, kitchen items, play food or animal figurines can also be used.